300 AD to 1306

 daughter of Robert Douglas, Earl of Buchan.
 For twelve generations,

-Irvines all bearing the name Alexander.
+Irvines all beared the name Alexander.

 carried out his oath.
 He changed his name to Alexander and married his